 7. Improved Metabolic Health:

 Research shows intermittent fasting can improve metabolic profiles.
-Improved metabolic health reduces your risk of obesity and from developing obesity-related non-alcoholic fatty liver disease, diabetes and cancer[*].
+Improved metabolic health reduces your risk of obesity and developing obesity-related non-alcoholic fatty liver disease, diabetes and cancer[*].

 How to Get Started with Intermittent Fast 16:8